n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googletranslate.md

 # Google Translate

-The Google Translate node allows you to automate work in the Google Translate platform and integrate Google Translate with other applications. n8n has built-in support for a wide range of Google Translate features, which includes basic operations like translating languages.
+The Google Translate node allows you to automate work in the Google Translate platform and integrate Google Translate with other applications. n8n has built-in support for a wide range of Google Translate features, including translating languages.

 On this page, you'll find a list of operations the Google Translate node supports and links to more resources.